pay icon

 Fact Sheet: Important Information about PFAS

-What is sparking the current interest in PFAS?
+What is the newest information about PFAS?

 Des Moines Water Works (DMWW) is and has been proactively monitoring for PFAS in our source waters and finished drinking water for several years.

-First of all, what are PFAS compounds?
+First, what are PFAS compounds?

 PFAS is a category of man-made chemicals designed to resist heat, oil, stains and water in items such as Teflon, Gore-Tex and even pizza boxes and fast-food wrappers.
 It is also found in certain firefighting foam used at airports and on military installations.
 During production and use, PFAS can migrate into soil, water and air.
 Drinking water can be an additional source of exposure in communities where these chemicals have entered the water source such as a river.

-The U.S. Environmental Protection Agency (EPA) regulates the safe levels for hundreds of compounds in drinking water.
-Currently, there is no federal regulation for PFAS.
 Many water utilities, including our scientists at Des Moines Water Works are conducting research to determine the levels of PFAS in our water and what treatment options can reduce levels.

 PFAS Monitoring Results at Fleur Drive Treatment Plant